efdevcon/DIPs/DIPs/DIP-WT.md

 We haven't done anything like that at other events, but our open source travel agency is live: https://glider.travel.

+For this to work we'll have to spin up a separate Glider Aggregator module, which will be combining data streams from different hotels and airlines.
+It will expose a REST API that the Devcon website will be able to talk to.

-It would be amazing to learn about attendees' travel booking experience, if possible, but it is optional.
+Post-event, it would be amazing to learn about attendees' travel booking experience, if possible, but it is optional.

 ## Operational Requirements & Ownership

 ### 1. What actions are required to implement the proposal at Devcon?

 - we need to get a list of hotels Devcon team planned to target for room blocks
-- we will need to integrate our interfact into the Devcon website
+- we will need to integrate our interface into the Devcon website

 ### 2. Who will be responsible for the proposal to be implemented effectively? (i.e. working on Day 0)